Virtual Programs

 How do scientists categorize dinosaurs?
 Giant, long-necked sauropods, frilled ceratopsians, and duck-billed hadrosaurs are only three of the five groups of dinosaurs that we will explore in this program.
 Join us to learn more about the lives of these incredible dinosaurs and see real dinosaur fossils up close.
 Bring your curiosity and questions!

 Rocks, rock!
 While rocks aren’t living things (or even squishy, for that matter!), they still go through cycles – changing and morphing from one type to another over BILLIONS of years’ time.
-Learn about the three basic rock types with paleontologist Ashley Hall, and how sedimentary, igneous, and metamorphic rocks form and change through Earth’s dynamic forces.
+Learn about the three basic rock types with Outreach Manager Ashley Hall, and how sedimentary, igneous, and metamorphic rocks form and change through Earth’s dynamic forces.

 The Hell Creek Formation in Montana and surrounding areas contains the fossils of some of the last non-avian dinosaurs to walk the Earth.
 Tyrannosaurus rex, Triceratops, Pachycephalosaurus, and more all roamed the area about 66 million years ago.
-Join MOR's John R. Horner Curator of Paleontology Dr. John Scannella to travel back to the end of the Cretaceous Period and meet the dinosaurs of the Hell Creek Formation!
+Join MOR's John R. Horner Curator of Paleontology, Dr. John Scannella, to travel back to the end of the Cretaceous Period and meet the dinosaurs of the Hell Creek Formation!

 How much of the Jurassic Park and Jurassic World franchise is based in reality, and what is movie magic?
 Can scientists recreate dinosaurs from ancient amber?
 Does life really find a way?
 Learn about the process of paleontology with a real paleontologist and the paleobiology of the world’s most famous dinosaurs through the lens of these popular films.